RETURN TO UFO PAGE | E-MAIL ME

 exposed as hoaxes (though that remains hotly debated even among ufologists today)

-but despite their frequent debunking, their impact on the UFO community remains
+but despite their frequent debunking, their impact on the UFO community remains.

-taken place over the years.
-In fact, a case could be made that were it not for
+In fact, a case could be made that were it not for the UFO communities' insistence

-the UFO communities' insistence that the Majestic Documents be taken seriously,
+that the Majestic Documents be taken seriously, traditional science might be

-traditional science might be more inclined to at least look at what evidence
+more inclined to at least look at what evidence there is for extraterrestrial

-there is for extraterrestrial visitation rather than to dismiss it out-of-hand
+visitation rather than to dismiss it out-of-hand as pseudoscience.

 trend and appalled at the general lack of objectivity and logic among many of